Is La Crosse, Wisconsin Affordable? Rent, Home Prices and Local Taxes

 What usually drives the budget pressure in La Crosse?

 La Crosse features a reasonable cost of living with affordable housing options.
-Median home prices and rental rates remain competitive compared to national averages, making La Crosse an attractive option for families and young professionals.
+Median home prices and rental rates remain competitive compared to national averages, making La Crosse an workable option for families and young professionals.

 How should renters and buyers read the numbers in La Crosse?